 Every day, take your temperature and check your incision for signs of infection (redness, swelling, drainage, or warmth).
 Do this for 7 days or as advised by your doctor.

 Learn to take your own pulse.
 Keep a record of your results.
 Ask your doctor what pulse rate means you should call for medical attention.

-Carry an ID card that contains information about your pacemaker.
+You will be given an ID card that contains information about your pacemaker.
 Always carry this card with you.
 You can show this card if your pacemaker sets off a metal detector.
 You should also show it to avoid screening with a hand-held security wand.

 Keep your cell phone away from your pacemaker.
 Don’t carry the phone in your shirt pocket, even when it’s turned off.